-After catalyst preconditioning, the reactor temperature was adjusted to 176-177°C, the GHSV to 100/hr., and pressure to 9 atm.
+After catalyst preconditioning, the reactor temperature was adjusted to 170-174°C, the GHSV to 100/hr., and the pressure to 9 atm.
 These conditions were held constant for 10 days.
 After the 10 day test period, a total material balance was made to determine catalyst performance.
 Table 1 shows the results of the catalyst testing.
-The catalyst precursor extrudates were then grouped in terms of their residual moisture content, and average of the residual moisture content within each range.
-The latter is shown in Table 2.
+The catalyst precursor extrudates are grouped in terms of residual moisture ranges and there is given an average of the results within each range.
+This is shown in Table 2.
+An observation was that catalyst precursors with low residual moisture content have a grey color as opposed to the violet color exhibited by precursors of higher residual moisture content.
+This signifies a change in structure of the precursor when moisture is removed.